-Russia and CIS: Jersey structures for private clients14 Apr 2015
+Russia and CIS: Jersey structures for private clients

 - stability (politically, economically and geographically);

-- a democratically elected government and adherence to the rule of law;
+- a democratically elected government which is debt-free and has no deficits;

 - a robust and highly regarded regulatory regime;

 - adherence to the rule of law;